 Another symptom of Money Dysmorphia, which is far more subtle, but can have the longest term impact for generations, is believing you are too poor (or not rich enough) to plan for what happens to your assets in the event of your incapacity or death.
 As a 20-year plus Estate Planning lawyer and founder of Personal Family Lawyer, I see the fall out of this one all the time and it's extremely painful for the family left behind.

 It happens to the financially wealthiest among us -- hello Tom Petty, Prince, Leona Helmsey, and Aretha Franklin - and the poorest, approximately 67% of adults do not have an estate plan, and of those that do, most have made at least one of 6 common mistakes that will likely leave their family stuck in court and/or conflict, both of which are extremely expensive for many generations into the future.
+If you don't see and value what you have, you will not plan for it wisely.

 Money Dysmorphia is Inherited and Can Be Healed